-A Reef Tank System is a Fish Only With Live Rock system with corals which requires a higher quality lighting system as well as a higher water quality and movement.
-A sustainable healthy reef tank also requires occupants which do not adversely affect corals:
+A reef tank system is a "fish only with live rock" system with corals that require a higher-quality lighting system, as well as higher water quality and movement.
+A sustainable healthy reef tank also requires occupants that do not adversely affect corals, like:

-- Reef Safe Fish are those that do not pick at corals, or eat invertebrates.
-They also are not aggressive towards other fish.
+- Reef safe fish who do not pick at corals or eat invertebrates.
+They also are not aggressive toward other fish.

-- Reef Safe Invertebrates are those which do not consume corals, which are an integral part of a true reef tank, setting it apart from a Fish Only With Live Rock tank.
+- Reef safe invertebrates that do not consume corals.
+They are an integral part of a true reef tank, setting it apart from a fish only with live rock tank.

-- Reef Safe Tank Janitors, when properly selected are amazing.
+- Reef safe tank janitors, when properly selected, are amazing.
 They can cut your tank maintenance chores down to near zero.
-There are critters that will keep your aquarium glass clean, other that will keep your substrate free of uneaten food and detritus and get fat in the process.
+There are critters that will keep your aquarium glass clean, keep your substrate free of uneaten food and detritus, and will get fat in the process.

-Since most corals do not tolerate the levels of nitrates, phosphates and other toxins that most fish and invertebrates will withstand, water quality in a reef tank is of utmost importance.
-While most of the expensive "state of the art" filtration systems work well at removing toxins, they are not, by any means, required.
-Two of the original reef tank filtration systems were:
+Since most corals cannot tolerate the levels of nitrates, phosphates, and other toxins that most fish and invertebrates will withstand, water quality in a reef tank is of utmost importance.
+While most of the expensive state-of-the-art filtration systems work well at removing toxins, they are not by any means required.

-"Reef Ready" Aquarium systems, which have the appropriate lighting and filtration already in place are available on the market today.
-These systems simplify the process of assembling a reef tank system.
-If you want to simplify the process of designing and assembling a reef tank, the Top 1 to 50 Gallon Aquariums are some of the aquarium packages which work well for reef systems.
+"Reef ready" aquarium systems, which have the appropriate lighting, top gallon aquarium, and filtration already in place are available on the market today.
+These systems simplify the process of assembling or designing a reef tank system by yourself.